toscawidgets/tw2.sqla/docs/index.rst

 **TBD**

  * Sometimes you want a way to say "only include these fields"
- * It would be helpful to be able to put hints on the model, using the info attribute.
-Need separate hints for view and edit.
+ * Hints on the model, using the info attribute - experimental; needs tests & doc
  * There are experimental widgets for `AutoListPage` and `AutoListPageEdit`.
 The biggest issue is linking between them.